python/cpython/Doc/library/statistics.rst

    instance of a class that defines an :meth:`~inv_cdf` method.
    Raises :exc:`StatisticsError` if there are not at least two data points.

-   For sample data, the cut points are linearly interpolated between data points.
+   For sample data, the cut points are linearly interpolated from the two nearest data points.
 For example, if a cut point falls one-third of the distance between two sample values, ``100`` and ``112``, the cut-point will evaluate to ``104``.
 Other selection methods may be offered in the future (for example choose ``100`` as the nearest value or compute ``106`` as the midpoint).
 This might matter if there are too few samples for a given number of cut points.

    If *inclusive* is set to True, *dist* is treated as population data.
    The minimum value is treated as the 0th percentile and the maximum